jan-valek/scripts/readme.md

 Also Helm version is hardcoded in script so check it out before using.

-## Prerequisities
+## Prerequisites

-* Docker desktop for windows
+* Docker desktop for Windows
-* Ubuntu 20.04LTS in wsl
+* Ubuntu 20.04LTS in WSL
 * Docker check that WSL integration is enabled for Ubuntu 20.04LTS

 ## How to use